Digital-Peak/DPDocker/tests/README.md

 ## Observe codeception test progress
 Test progress is printed on the console.
 When running all tests, then a progress bar is shown with stats about success and failed tests.
 When running a whole folder or script (using the -t parameter) then ever executed test is displayed with it's status.
 If only a function (using the -t parameter with : and a function name) of a test is executed, then the whole output is displayed.

-DPDocker starts selenium in debug mode as default.
+DPDocker starts selenium which offers a [VNC endpoint](https://github.com/SeleniumHQ/docker-selenium#quick-start).
 So you can connect any VNC viewer to localhost on port 5900.
 In the app you will see what exactly the browser is doing.
 This is helpfully when a test fails and you are pausing the test (`$I->pause();`) to see what is wrong.
 Depending on the VNC viewer you can even interact with the browser window.

 ## Cypress test UI
 When running the cypress tests a UI is opened where all the spec files are listed.
 It is recommended not to execute the install spec file as when launching the tests, a fresh installation is already done.